Hardware Design Frontends#

 SiliconCompiler has a Bluespec frontend that enables you to build bluespec designs for any supported SC target.
 To get started using Bluespec with SC, ensure that SC is installed following the directions from the Installation section, and download bsc or install it from source following the directions here.
 See for links to helpful build scripts.

-1. Add the Bluespec top-level package as an ‘input’, and add all directories containing imported modules as entries in ['option', 'ydir'].
+To build a Bluespec design, the only thing you need to do differently from a configuration perspective is: Add the Bluespec top-level package as an ‘input’, and add all directories containing imported modules as entries in ['option', 'ydir'].
 Keep in mind that the Bluespec integration only supports specifying a single top-level source file, so you must use ['option', 'ydir'] for all other sources.

 Otherwise, you can configure the build as normal.